Author of Life Planning in New Mexico

 (Photo by Victor López)

-Ms. Sedillo López has served as president of the New Mexico Hispanic Bar Association, Chair of the Association of American Law Schools Section on Clinical Legal Education, President of the Clinical Legal Education Association, and currently serves as President of the Board of Enlace Communitario.
+Ms. Sedillo López has served as president of the New Mexico Hispanic Bar Association, Chair of the Association of American Law Schools Section on Clinical Legal Education, President of the Clinical Legal Education Association, and former President of the Board of Enlace Communitario.
 She also serves on the Board of the Southwest Women’s Law Center.
 She is married and has three children.